 On Everest via Gokyo Lakes and Cho La pass Trek in Nepal, the internet service will be available at lodges with some extra service charge.
 You can also contact your family and friends from the guesthouses, but as we reach high altitudes, the communication will be through the phone for safety purposes.
 We communicate with all our valuable clients through the team leader at least once daily to ensure you are fine and enjoying the trip.
 The Adventure Club Trek office in Kathmandu will constantly touch you for help you may need during the trek.
 Depending on the network you use, there could be a poor signal to the network before the high altitude.
 Upon your request, we can provide you with a separate local sim card for a better network.
 Many places have WIFI service available at an extra cost.

 Group Size and Team Composition

-We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
+We always form a small group of like-minded people to give them a wonderful and perceptive travel experience.
 It provides opportunities to interact and share with each other in a fun-filled environment when out in the wilderness.
 Generally, our travel group comprises a maximum of 16 members.
-We need at least two participants to run our fixed departure dates.
-For private trips, the number of group members do not apply.
-We always strive to form a team ensuring that the members are comfortable with one another.
+This is because we need at least two participants to run our fixed departure dates.
+For private trips, the number of group members does not apply.
+We always strive to form a team, ensuring members are comfortable with one another.

-Tipping is not mandatory in Nepal as most services include a service charge.
-However, if you want to express your gratitude, you are free to offer a tip to drivers, and hotel staff among others.
+Tipping is optional in Nepal as most services include a service charge.
+However, if you want to express gratitude, you are free to tip drivers and hotel staff.
 People usually welcome such generosity.
-When it comes to tipping your porters or trekking leaders, use your discretion as per the quality of the services.
-Tip money does not form a part of our employees’ wages.
-However, you can use tipping as a way of showing appreciation for excellent service at the end of the trip.
+When listing your porters or trekking leaders, use your discretion as per the quality of the services.
+Tip money does not form a part of our employees' wages.
+However, you can use tipping to show appreciation for excellent service at the end of the trip.